 Every 3 minutes, an American is accidentally killed by a preventable event, and every second, an American is accidentally injured.
 Between car crashes, falls, and other accidents, approximately 214,000 people lose their lives each year, 2.8 million are hospitalized with injuries, and 27.6 million are treated in the emergency department.
-(Data from the Centers for Disease Control and Prevention in 2015).

 Personal injury law, or “tort law,” is a legal field that seeks to right civil wrongs known as torts.
 A tort is any “act or omission that gives rise to injury or harm to another.”
 Typically, torts are the results of negligence, which is a failure to behave with a reasonable duty of care.

 When you sue someone for a tort, you become a plaintiff, or “a person who brings a case against another in a court of law,” and the person you sue becomes the defendant, or the person being sued.
 As the plaintiff, you will have to prove negligence to win your case.

 - The defendant owed you a duty of care